adamklepacz/adamklepacz/README.md

 ### Hi there 👋 visit my 🇵🇱 website -> [KlepaczKodu.pl](https://www.klepaczkodu.pl/)
 👨‍💻 My name is Adam Klepacz and I'm a Full Stack Javascript Developer.</br>
-🕹️ Trough my whole developer career I've been mostly related to the Javascript ecosystem and techs like React and Node.<br>
 📍 I'm from Poland(Europe) and I prefer to work remotely.<br>
-⚽ In a free time, I enjoy to watch football, read books and meditate 🧘<br>
-💬 Ask me about Javascript, React, Node, Next.js.<br>
-🔭 I’m currently working on my blog: [KlepaczKodu.pl](https://www.klepaczkodu.pl/)

 PS.
 You can get in touch with me via [![LinkedIn](https://img.shields.io/badge/Linkedin-green?logo=linkedin&style=social) ](https://www.linkedin.com/in/adam-klepacz/)